Wyrun/ILCD_EPD/README.md

 # EPD/ILCD Data Documentation Workflow

-This project provides a set of Python scripts to convert EPD (Environmental Product Declaration) data from an XLSX spreadsheet into a structured AsciiDoc format and then into a final, interactive HTML report.
+This project provides a set of Python scripts to convert EPD (Environmental Product Declaration) data from an XLSX spreadsheet into a structured, bilingual AsciiDoc format and then into a final, interactive HTML report with individual attribute pages.

 ## Project Goal